THERE WILL ALWAYS BE EMPTY BOWLS IN THE WORLD.

 - See the Volunteer Opportunities listed at the bottom of the page.

-11:00 am to 2:00 pm in the Elliott University Center Azalea Room and Commons
+11:00 am to 3:00 pm in the Elliott University Center Long Leaf Room

 The bowls will then be fired and made ready for the special event.
-On April 1st, members of the university community will have a chance to “purchase” the unique bowls and enjoy a simple meal together to draw attention to world hunger.
+In January, members of the university community will have a chance to “purchase” the unique bowls and enjoy a simple meal together to draw attention to world hunger.

 Part II: Ongoing education about Hunger and Homelessness